Skip to main content

 Some event tables might contain an event_name or event_type column.
 This column represents the name of the event the user performed at a given time.

-Event tables that has the event_name column are called multi event tables.
-Alternatively, they are called "one big table" or "wide table".
-While tables that don't have the event_name are called single event tables.
+Event tables that have an event_name column are called multi event tables.
+They are also referred to as "one big table" or "wide tables".
+Tables that don't have an event_name column are called single event tables.

 success